-Being the owner of a small business has taken on a whole new identity in 2018.
-Important social movements such as #metoo and just about everything else in the news these days has encouraged owners to closely evaluate their company culture and take steps toward equality and providing a safe and healthy work environment.
+Being the owner of a small business has taken on a whole new identity in 2020.
+In the middle of a pandemic, many businesses are struggling and adapting to new work conditions.
+Beyond the pandemic, important social movements and just about everything else in the news these days has encouraged owners to closely evaluate their company culture and take steps toward equality and providing a safe and healthy work environment.
 Anything that happens over the life of your small business is a reflection of yourself.
 Personal growth will help you grow your business.
-Sometimes that means keeping up with trends or mastering a new skill or technology.
-Other times you may need to step outside of your comfort zone and take risks.
-Here we take a look at what it takes to be a small business owner in 2018.
+Sometimes that means adapting to changes quickly.
+Usually, being a business owner is about taking risks for large rewards, however this year many businesses are simply focused on staying afloat.
+Here we take a look at what it takes to be a small business owner in 2020.

 Be Socially Aware

 Being aware of social issues and showing compassion to those affected will go a long way toward building an atmosphere of mutual respect and a true team mentality.
-Listening to your employees and acting on their concerns will give your staff added motivation to propel your business forward.
+Listening to your employees, and even your customers, and then acting on their concerns will give your staff added motivation to propel your business forward.
 Employees that feel like they are a part of a great company can be some of the best promoters a business can have.
 The outward impact of social awareness comes in the form of an improved reputation, a strong presence in your community, employee retention and added business from those that seek out socially conscious businesses.

 Content comes in many forms including social media posts, blog articles, videos, images, graphics and much more.
 Taking some time to develop your personal brand by regularly publishing some kind of content will help to personalize your business and develop loyal customers.
 Publishing content to your website that is relevant to your business and of value to your customers will draw in visitors and make it easier for people to find you online.
 Posting to social media and carrying on conversations with your followers will expand the reach of your content, allowing you to draw in customers from your local community and beyond.